shrieyaasj/cse15l-lab-reports/lab1.md

    lecture1/messages/en-us.txt
    ~~~
    The working directory was still /home since we navigated to the path but didnt change directories <br>
-   We got that output since it couldn't list any files under the files themselves <br>
+   We got that output since it just listed the file that we gave the path to, which is en-us.txt <br>
-   Not an error but no valid output generated <br>
+   Not an error, the file was listed as expected after giving it's path <br>

 3. cat <br>